CalHFA DHCS logo HCD logoTCAC logoDDS Logo

 Section 811 Rental Assistance

-In a collaborative partnership, the California Housing Finance Agency (CalHFA), Department of Health Care Services (DHCS), Department of Housing and Community Development (HCD), Department of Developmental Services (DDS) and California Tax Credit Allocation Committee (TCAC) have developed California's Section 811 Project Rental Assistance Demonstration Program.
-This demonstration program provides the state, in coordination with the Department of Housing and Urban Development (HUD) and local stakeholders, the opportunity to proactively implement system changes for Medicaid beneficiaries with disabilities, ages 18-61, who have resided in a long-term health care facility for at least 60 days and desire to return to community living, or are at risk of institutionalization pursuant to the terms of the applicable Notice of Funding availability.
+In a collaborative partnership, the California Housing Finance Agency (CalHFA), California Department of Health Care Services (DHCS), California Department of Developmental Services (DDS), California Department of Housing and Community Development (HCD), and California Tax Credit Allocation Committee (CTCAC) have developed and administered California's Section 811 Project Rental Assistance Program since 2014 (Section 811 PRA).
+This program provides the State of California, in coordination with the HUD and local stakeholders, the opportunity to proactively implement system changes for Medicaid beneficiaries with disabilities, ages 18-61, who have resided in a long-term health care facility for at least 60 days and desire to return to community living, or are homeless or at risk of institutionalization or homelessness pursuant to the terms of the applicable Notice of Funding availability.

 Finding Housing